 If you arrive late, please ask for your packet at the front desk when you check in.Dinner: Buffet at the hotel from 6:00 PM until 7:00 PM.

-Chimayó is known for its heirloom chiles, the fruit of the Capsicum pepper.
-Most traditional New Mexican dishes are prepared with red or green chile.
+Chimayó is known for its heirloom chiles, the fruit of the Capsicum plant; most New Mexican dishes are prepared with red or green chile.
 (New Mexico's official state question is "Red or green?"
 If you'd like to try both, order "Christmas!")

 Our group will have a plated meal, ordering from a special menu featuring traditional New Mexican cuisine, with chips, salsa, and a non-alcoholic beverage.Afternoon: We'll go to Santa Clara Pueblo for a visit to the pottery studio of Paul Speckled Rock.

 One of the most welcoming pueblos of northern New Mexico, Santa Clara is known for its blackware and redware pottery, and Mr. Speckled Rock is a master of his craft.
 He and his wife, Rosalda, will talk about how he makes his pottery and about the families who are best known for their pottery.